-A Rare Dutch Chart of Southeast Asia, Australia, and the Indian Ocean
+A Rare Dutch Chart of Southeast Asia, Australia and the Indian Ocean

-A beautiful example of this rare sea chart of the Indian Ocean, Australia, etc., published in Amsterdam by Johannes Van Keulen.
+Fine old color example of this rare sea chart of the Indian Ocean, Australia, etc., published in Amsterdam by Johannes Van Keulen.

 The chart appeared in Van Keulen's rare Maritime Atlas, which was intended for use at sea by the mariners of the Dutch East India Company (VOC).
 Printed on thick paper to withstand the elements, it is one of the best and most important working charts of the period.